| Title: | Read and Write '.gltf' and '.glb' Files |

 animation showing how the nodes move.

-For both functions, the speed
+For both functions, the speed and by arguments

 specify the “times” at which the animation is drawn.
 If

-subsequent frames increment the time by by
+subsequent frames increment the time by by.
+If it is

-(the default), then the speed
+NULL (the default), then the speed argument is used

 as a multiplier on the internal time (taken to be in seconds).

-For example, with the default speed = 1
+For example, with the default speed = 1, the first frame will

-, and when it is complete, the next one
+be drawn at time start, and when it is complete, the next one

 will be drawn according to how many seconds have passed in real time,